vmimicrobiome/vmimicrobiome.github.io/index.md

 ### What To Expect From This Boot Camp

-- First, we will begin by using the command line to interact with [Qiime2](https://qiime2.org/) (_pronouced "chime"_), a bioinformatics pipeline for analyzing microbiome data.
+- First, we will begin by using the command line to interact with [Qiime2](https://qiime2.org/) (_pronounced "chime"_), a bioinformatics pipeline for analyzing microbiome data.
 You can learn more about the basics of command line [here](https://youtu.be/5XgBd6rjuDQ) if you're on a Mac and [here](https://youtu.be/MBBWVgE0ewk) if you're on a computer running Windows.
 Don't worry if you've never used it before, we will walk you through each step during the boot camp and you will be able to copy and paste along with us from this very GitHub page.

 ```markdown
 Here's what that will look like when we encounter code together during the boot camp: